11 Weird Foods in Mexico To Know Before You Go

 11. Tacos de Ojo (Eye Tacos)

 For the super adventurous eater, this one takes tacos de cabeza one step further.
 For me, it’s hands down one of the most exotic Mexican dishes.
-Cow’s foot, no problem; cow’s tongue, BTDT; but cow’s eyeball, that’s new territory for me.
+Cow’s foot, no problem; cow’s tongue, BTDT; but cow’s eyeball—I didn’t see that one coming.

 When the cow’s head is cooked, the eyes can be removed and used for tacos de ojo, or eye tacos.